-Build your audience with professionally written, unbiased, objective and trusted book reviews.
+Build your audience with professionally written, unbiased, objective and trusted editorial book reviews.

 Professionally written book reviews are one of the most powerful tools available to authors for getting their books before the eyes of readers and media professionals.

 Our professional reviewers evaluate each book for the following attributes:

 - Is the story compelling (content is king/queen)

 - Continuity of story-line

 - Uniqueness of story

 - Writing craft

 - and other criteria that is genre specific such as red herrings in mysteries, suspense building technique in thrillers, etc.